Cvolton/GMDprivateServer/README.md

 Used this for XOR encryption - https://github.com/sathoro/php-xor-cipher - (incl/XORCipher.php)

 ### To-do list
+* A major overhaul of the friends system
 * GJP Check
 	* Updating Levels
 	* Moderator system revise